Omenranr/DigiBox2/DESIGN_PATTERN_DECISIONS.md

 # Design Pattern

-  In this doc we will explain the main desicions we took about our code.
+  In this doc we will explain the main decisions we took about our code.
   We decided to follow the Solidity pattern link to check all patterns.
 See link here: https://fravoll.github.io/solidity-patterns/

 ## Behavioral Pattern.